SparkPost/support-docs/content/analyst/inbox-and-design-tracker/how-to-use-analytics-tracker.md

 ![](media/how_to_use_analytics_tracker/image_2.png)

  Copy the tracking code and place it into your HTML.
-Once added, send a preview of your email campaign to the test address shown (Pro Tip: If this isn’t your first rodeo, “Skip this” to end the tracking code setup):
+Once added, send a preview of your email campaign to the test address shown:

 ![](media/how_to_use_analytics_tracker/image_3.png)